 Yoga is known to be the go-to workout for when you would like to destress and to calm yourself down when your energies are all over the place.
-Though you may think it as simply another workout routine, Yoga actually has roots that shows that it was intended to make your body and your mind at peace.
+Though you may think it as simply another workout routine, it actually offers more just physical fitness.

 The one thing that you are always encouraged to do the moment you start doing yoga is to breathe and to breathe well.
 When you take in a deep breath and hold it in for a few seconds, you increase your lung capacity and thus allows the blood that travels all throughout your body to be more oxygenated.
 This is the reason why you feel so refreshed when you’re in a place where the greens are in full force; your body appreciates every drop of oxygen that you give to it and yoga allows you and teaches you to make the most out of every breath.

 Yoga also enhances a person’s flexibility.
 Being flexible prevents you from having serious physical injuries when doing strenuous activities because the muscles and joints in your body have been accustomed to movement and becomes less tense and therefore, are more capable of movement and faster recovery.
 Not only that, flexibility also prevents the occasional soreness that you feel just by doing your day to day activities because flexibility allows your body to have a better range in motion and therefore makes moving a lot easier.

 As you go through the various poses in yoga, you also get to activate the lymphatic system of the body which is responsible for boosting your immune system, fighting off disease, and disposing of the toxins that have accumulated in your cells due to stress.
 It also lowers your cortisol levels which is also attributed to stress.
 When you decrease your cortisol level, you contribute to the weight loss process of the body, and prevent further weight gain because a high cortisol level leads to more cravings and therefore, more unnecessary calories and fat that is distributed in the body.